-Over time, the cumulative benefits of energy efficiency programs far outweigh the costs of implementation.
-Since 2009, Rhode Island's ratepayer funded energy efficiency programs have realized about \$6 billion in societal benefits, compared to total program costs of about \$2 billion.
-These benefits include the need to generate and deliver less energy to customers, reduced emissions and associated environmental benefits, and improved reliability of our utility systems.
+Over time the cumulative benefits of energy efficiency programs far outweigh the costs of implementation.
+Since 2009, Rhode Island's ratepayer funded energy efficiency programs have provided over \$5.7 billion in realized benefits.
+This compares to total program costs of about \$1.9 billion, meaning that every \$1 invested in energy efficiency has resulted in \$3 of benefits to Rhode Islanders.
+Achievement of the energy savings goals set in the 2024 Energy Efficiency Program Plan will push the total realized benefits to nearly \$6 billion.